magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-42269-admin-user-cannot-log-in-to-admin-due-to-the-typeerror.md

 <ins>Steps to reproduce</ins>:

-Log in to the Commerce Admin.
+Log into the Commerce Admin.

 <ins>Expected results</ins>: